• Skip to primary navigation

 Cookbooks to Start a Plant-Based Diet

 Personally, we own only a few cookbooks true to my minimalistic and simple way of life.
 Maybe I’m not even qualified to talk about cookbooks since cookbooks play a very insignificant role in my life.
-But then again because of this, my list will be very short, and you can see that the plant-based diet is actually quite simple.
+But then again, because of this, my list will be very short, and you can see that the plant-based diet is actually quite simple.
 The message here is:

-After switching to a plant-based way of eating, it took me about 6 months to go from following a recipe in a cookbook or online to freestyle cooking, the way I always liked to cook, read more about it here.
+After switching to a plant-based way of eating, it took me about 6 months to go from following a recipe in a cookbook or online to freestyle cooking, the way I always liked to cook; read more about it here.

 Eat to Live Quick and Easy Cookbook

-The Eat to Live Quick and Easy Cookbook by Dr. Joel Fuhrman was our first cookbook on our journey to a whole-food plant-based diet.
+The Eat to Live Quick and Easy Cookbook by Dr. Joel Fuhrman was our first cookbook on our journey to a whole-food diet.
 This cookbook is not vegan, not even vegetarian.
 But the percentage of plants to other products is revolutionary.

 Cookbooks to Start a Plant-Based Diet

 I love that this book has real food pictures.
 What I have made so far often looks just like the picture.
-Most recipes in this book are really easy and it gives me a ton of ideas for freestyle cooking.
+Most recipes in this book are really easy, and it gives me a ton of ideas for freestyle cooking.

 Cookbooks to Start a Plant-Based Diet

-If you prefer a more advanced cooking style the Eat to Live Cookbook also by Dr. Fuhrman might be for you.
+If you prefer a more advanced cooking style, the Eat to Live Cookbook also by Dr. Fuhrman, might be for you.
 We like it simple, so we do not own this cookbook.
 However, it has great reviews and would help you to make an extraordinary, healthy dinner.

 By the way, all Dr. Fuhrman’s Books include recipes.
 The Super Immunity book includes my favorite lentil soup recipe ‘Lisa’s lovely lentil soup’, so lovely good!